PureGymGroup/terraform-azurerm-resource-group/README.md

 This Terraform module creates or discovers an Azure Resource Group.
 The consumer must define a predicate to indicate whether they expect the resource group to already exist.

 ## Usage

+Reference the module using the github URL and revision tag

 ```
 terraform {
   required_providers {